Mobile Service Redesign

 Improving accessibility

-Mobile Service is inherently more accessible for customers than repairs completed at a dealership for many types of disabilities on the customer end.
-However, without taking a look at how those disabilities affect customers and dealership employees, we leave unintentional gaps.
+Mobile Service is inherently more accessible to customers than dealership repairs for many types of disabilities on the customer end.
+However, without considering how those disabilities affect customers and dealership employees, we leave unintentional gaps.

-We brought together SMEs from product, CX, development, vehicle teams and design with a wide range of understanding of disability and accessibility.
+We spun off a project that brought together SMEs from product, CX, development, vehicle teams, and design, with varying levels of understanding of disability and accessibility.
 This hybrid workshop was the first time many had to look at an experience through a disability lens.

 Outcomes